gbmhunter/blog/content/posts/2017-03-27-ninjacalc-is-now-a-web-app.md

 NinjaCalc, a "collection of embedded engineering related calculators", is now a web app (go to [http://ninja-calc.mbedded.ninja/](http://ninja-calc.mbedded.ninja/) to try it out)!

 {{< figure src="/images/2017/03/ninja-calc-v2.2.0-screenshot-calc-selection-page.png" width="1920px" caption="NinjaCalc is now a web app!
-A screenshot while selecting a calculator using the new web app at http://ninja-calc.mbedded.ninja/." caption-position="bottom" >}}
+A screenshot while selecting a calculator using the new web app at http://ninja-calc.mbedded.ninja/."  >}}

 Up until now NinjaCalc has been a desktop app written in Java (as [NinjaTerm](http://mbedded-ninja.github.io/NinjaTerm/) still is).
 However, the functionality that NinjaCalc provided had no need to be a installable desktop app, and I had long desired to move it to the easily accessible web.